achow101/achow101.github.io/_posts/2021-01-19-bitcoin-core-survey.md

 ## Acknowledgements

-Special thanks to the researchers at [Maiden](https://maiden.global/), particularly Zach Herring and Shira Frank, who helped me put this survey together.
+Special thanks to MIT's DCI for generously sponsoring this survey, and for the researchers at [Maiden Labs](https://maiden.global/), particularly Zach Herring and Shira Frank, who helped me put this survey together.
 Additional thanks to Jamaal Montasser, Samuel Dobson, Sjors Provoost, and Jeremy Rubin who all provided additional insight into the questions and goals of this survey.